Coco Moodysson: Education

 For many years, Moodysson studied to become a sign language interpreter, but she dropped out in 1998 and began drawing comics.
 She attended the school for Sequential Art in Malmö in 2000 and 2001.

 Publications

-During her time in school, she made the poetic and openhearted autobiographical comics 'Coco Platina Titan' parts 1 and 2, that were collected in one book by Optimal Press in 2002, an autobiographical comic book about life in your late teens.
+During her time in school, she made the autobiographical comics 'Coco Platina Titan' parts 1 and 2, that were collected in one book by Optimal Press in 2002, an autobiographical comic book about late teenage life.
 In 2005, Moodysson published the more experimental The Fontanelle Health Centre, with words by her husband Lukas Moodysson.
 Moodysson's comic book Aldrig Godnatt (Never Goodnight), published in 2008, was an autobiographical experiences about her experiences growing up in Stockholm.
 In 2010, she published I'm your hell into death, her fourth comic book about a group of hopeful fans of The Cure, waiting outside to meet band member Robert Smith.

-Moodysson lives in Malmö, Sweden with her husband Lukas Moodysson (married: 1994) and their three children.
+Moodysson married Lukas Moodysson in 1994.
+They live in Malmö with their three children.